 The Employment First Commission also notes that Kansas law is clear that competitive integrated employment must be the first option.
 Kansas law defines competitive employment as “work in the competitive labor market that is performed on a full-time or part-time basis in an integrated setting; and for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals who are not disabled.”
 Kansas law defines an integrated employment setting to mean “with respect to an employment outcome, a setting typically found in the community in which applicants or eligible individuals interact with non-disabled individuals, other than non-disabled individuals who are providing services to those applicants or eligible individuals, to the same extent that non-disabled individuals in comparable positions interact with other persons.”
-With this Kansas law as the back drop, the Commission believes there should be strict adherence to the state definitions of competitive employment and integrated employment.
-As one example, even though the final settings rule from Center for Medicare and Medicaid Services (CMS) speaks about the need to have people with disabilities served in the “most” integrated setting, Kansas law places a clear preference that the first option must be truly both fully integrated and fully competitive, not just the setting that is the “most” integrated for the individual.
+With this Kansas law as the back drop, the Commission believes there should be strict adherence to the state definitions of competitive and integrated employment.
+As one example, even though the final settings rule from Center for Medicare and Medicaid Services (CMS) speaks about the need to have people with disabilities served in the “most” integrated setting, Kansas law places a clear preference that the first option must be both fully integrated and fully competitive, not just the setting that is the “most” integrated for the individual.
 The Commission highlights this as an issue because when Kansas implements policy changes, it needs to ensure that it looks at and adheres to the Employment First law as well.